pluralsight/guides/published/swift/protocol-oriented-programming-in-swift/article.md

 ## So What’s POP?
 Protocol-Oriented Programming is a new programming paradigm ushered in by Swift 2.0.
 In the Protocol-Oriented approach, we start designing our system by defining protocols.
 We rely on new concepts: protocol extensions, protocol inheritance, and protocol compositions.
 The paradigm also changes how we view semantics.
 In Swift, value types are preferred over classes.
 However, object-oriented concepts don’t work well with structs and enums: a struct cannot inherit from another struct, neither can an enum inherit from another enum.
-So inheritance - one of the fundamental object-oriented concepts - cannot be applied to value types.
+So inheritancefa - one of the fundamental object-oriented concepts - cannot be applied to value types.
 On the other hand, value types can inherit from protocols, even multiple protocols.
 Thus, with POP, value types have become first class citizens in Swift.

 ## Start with a Protocol